Replicable-MARL/MARLlib/docs/source/algorithm/maddpg.rst

 Traditional reinforcement learning approaches such as Q-Learning or policy gradient are poorly suited to multi-agent environments because:

 #.
-Each agent's policy is changing as training progresses.
+Each agent's policy changes as training progresses.
 #.
-Environment becomes non-stationary from the perspective of any individual agent.
+The environment becomes non-stationary from the perspective of any individual agent.
 #.
-Deep Q-learning becomes unstable due to point 1 & 2.
+Deep Q-learning becomes unstable due to points 1 & 2.
 #.
-Policy gradient methods suffer from high variance on coordination of agents due to point 1 & 2.
+Policy gradient methods suffer from high variance in the coordination of agents due to points 1 & 2.

-Multi-agent Deep Deterministic Policy Gradient (MADDPG) is an algorithm extends DDPG with a centralied Q function that takes not only observation and action from current agent, but also other agents.
-Similiar to DDPG, MADDPG also has a policy network :math:`\mu(s)` parameterized by :math:`\theta` to produce action value.
+Multi-agent Deep Deterministic Policy Gradient (MADDPG) is an algorithm that extends DDPG with a centralized Q function that takes observation and action from current agents and other agents.
+Similar to DDPG, MADDPG also has a policy network :math:`\mu(s)` parameterized by :math:`\theta` to produce action value.
 While the centralized Q value is calculated as :math:`Q(\mathbf{s},\mu(\mathbf{s}))` and the Q network is parameterized by :math:`\phi`.
-Note :math:`s` in policy network is the self observation/state while :math:`\mathbf{s}` in centralized Q is the joint observation/state which also includes the opponents.
+Note :math:`s` in policy network is the self-observation/state while :math:`\mathbf{s}` in centralized Q is the joint observation/state, which also includes the opponents.

 .. warning:: Interesting Facts

-    - MADDPG is the most famous work that start these years MARL research under centralized training and decentralized execution(CTDE).
+    - MADDPG is the most famous work that started MARL research under centralized training and decentralized execution(CTDE) these years.
-    - Although other works finds that Q-learning based algorithms can also perform well under similar settings.
+    - Other works find that Q-learning-based algorithms can perform well under similar settings.
 E.g., :ref:`QMIX`.
-    - Although recent works prove that policy gradient methods can be directly applied to MARL and can still keep good performance.
+    - Recent works prove that policy gradient methods can be directly applied to MARL and maintain good performance.
 E.g., :ref:`IPPO`
     - MADDPG is criticized for its unstable performance in recent MARL research.

 Math Formulation